Cooking oven roasted brisket is easier than you think! Pack it with flavor and cook it low and slow for fall-apart meat that’s perfect every time.

 - Sprinkle the herbs and spices in around the brisket.
 Cover with foil.

-- Roast for 4-6 hours, about 1 hour and 20 minutes per pound.
-Leave the foil on for the entire roasting period.
+- Roast for 4-6 hours, about 1 hour and 20 minutes per pound or until the internal temperature reaches 195-200 degrees F. Leave the foil on for the entire roasting period.

 - When the brisket is done, it should easily shred.